 🌷 Rental space is available on the 2nd level of the Pagoda

-🔔 The bell on the top floor, cast in Japan in 1739 purchased by the original owner, William A. Witman, Sr. is worth walking the 87 steps to see.
-Mr. Witman bought the tocsin and shipped it via the Suez Canal to New York Harbor and arrived by rail in Reading on May 5, 1907.
+🔔 The bell on the top floor, cast in Japan in 1739 and purchased by the original owner, William A. Witman, Sr., is worth walking the 87 steps to see.
+Mr. Witman bought the tocsin and shipped it via the Suez Canal to New York Harbor, arriving by rail in Reading on May 5, 1907.

 Did I mention the view?
 The novelty building offers a 30-mile panoramic view of the city and the surrounding countryside: a fun place to explore, a Pennsylvania marvel.

-What I love about my blogging experience is the opportunity to expand my learning about spaces and places in Central Pennsylvania and beyond.
+What I love about my blogging experience is the opportunity to expand my knowledge about spaces and places in Central Pennsylvania and beyond.
 I also get to indulge in learning local history.
-As well enjoying the natural beauty of botanical gardens like Chanticleer, the cherry blossoms in Philly’s Fairmont Park and of late the sunflowers at Please Wash Me Carwash.
+I enjoy the natural beauty of botanical gardens like Chanticleer, the cherry blossoms in Philly’s Fairmont Park, and, of late, the sunflowers at Please Wash Me Carwash.

 Do you have any recommendations for must-see locations?
 Do share in the comments section via Facebook or Disqus.